sang7239/will-chat/README.md

 ### Sign-Up, Sign-In, Sign-Out

-Sign-Up sends a POST request for a new user to be stored
+Sign-Up requests for a new user to be stored in the User Collection

-Sign-In authenticates users based on email/password and assigns a new session id for the authenticated user
+Sign-In authenticates users based on email/password and assigns a new session id for the authenticated user, then redirects to main page

-Sign-Out redirects to main page of the app
+Sign-Out removes session id from the current user, then redirects to sign up page of the app

 ## Channels/Messages
 <img src="imgs/Channels.png" align="left" height="400" width="200" >

 <br><br/>
+Supported Functionalities:

+Get all channels a given user is allowed to see (i.e., chanells the user is a member of, as well as all public channels) Insert a new channel

+Get the most recent N messages posted to a particular channel

+Update a channel's Name and Description

+Delete a channel, as well as all messages posted to that channel

+Insert a new message

+### Added functionalities for private channels:

+Add a user to a channel's Members list

+Remove a user from a channel's Members list

+Every
 <img src="imgs/Chat.png" align="left" height="400" width="400" >
 <br><br/>